 Download a preview copy of Telling the Story: A Haggadah for Our Immigrant City here.

-And we hope that you will join us in deepening our connectedness across cultures through the ritual of a community Freedom Seder on May 31st.Print This Post
+And we hope that you will join us in deepening our connectedness across cultures through the ritual of a community Freedom Seder on May 31st at 6 PM.
+Kindly RSVP here by Thursday, May 24th.Print This Post